 Legal services and pro bono providers offer opportunities for attorneys, paralegals, and others to volunteer in a variety of ways, serving clients directly or indirectly.

 Much assistance is needed and many more opportunities to help exist.
 By getting involved, you can make a positive impact on the lives of indigent individuals.
 You can support fellow members of the legal profession who provide these services.
 You can provide a positive image of a legal professional in your community, and you can experience the satisfaction of "making a difference".
-Call the Access to Justice Program or your local legal services provider for more details, or simply browse our Pro Bono Opportunities
+Call the Access to Justice Program or your local legal services provider for more details, fill out our Pro Bono Volunteer Form